narwhalacademy/zebra-crossing/README.md

-# TLDR Digital Safety Checklist
+# 🦓 Zebra Crossing: an easy-to-use digital safety checklist

 ### 🤔 Who this guide is for

 - You use the internet on a day-to-day basis – for work, social media, financial transactions, etc.
-- You feel you could be doing more to ensure your digital safety and privacy, but you're also not in immediate danger.
-(If you are, seek out an expert for a 1:1 consult.)
+- You feel you could be doing more to ensure your digital safety and privacy, but you're not in immediate danger.
+(If you are, seek out an expert for a one-on-one consult.)
 - You're comfortable with technology.
 For example, you're comfortable going into the settings section of your computer/smartphone.

-### 🌱 How this guide works
+### 🌱 How to use this guide

 - Recommendations have been sorted in ascending levels of difficulty.
 Start from level one and work your way up!
-- *I recommend doing everything in levels one, two and three.* I did, and I'm only a mildly technically-competent person.
+- *Everyone should follow the recommendations in levels one and two.* They will protect you from the widely-used (yet simple) attacks.
+Going through them shouldn't take more than 1-2 hours.
+- Level three is a bit more involved in terms of time and money and may not be 100% necessary.
+But if you're worried at all and can afford to, we recommend going through that list too.
+Depending on the amount of digital housekeeping you have to do, it may take anywhere from an hour to an afternoon.
-- Then scan the scenarios to see if any of them apply to you.
-(They assume that you've done everything in levels 1-3.)
+- The scenarios listed after are for higher-stakes situations — scan them to see if any of them apply to you.
+(Because the stakes are higher, they assume that you've done everything in levels 1-3.)
 - This guide is a living document – please feel free to submit a pull request or fork your own version of this guide on GitHub.

 ### 🗣 This guide in other languages